Azure/WALinuxAgent/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Log file attached**
 If possible, please provide the full /var/log/waagent.log file to help us understand the problem better and get the context of the issue.
-You can